FixedEffects/InteractiveFixedEffectModels.jl/README.md

 Three methods are available

 - `:ar` This method corresponds to coordinate gradient descent (= Gauss Seidel).
-- `:lm` This method corresponds to Levenberg Marquardt Method adapted for sparse matrices (see "An Inexact Levenberg-Marquardt method for Large Sparse Nonlinear Least Squares" by Wright and Hold)
+- `:lm` This method corresponds to Levenberg Marquardt Method adapted for sparse matrices.

 Note that I don't use the svd method described in Bai (2009) since it requires (i) that the initial dataset contains unique observations for a given pair id x time (ii) that there is enough RAM to store a matrix NxT.